 Verity's worked in catering since she was sixteen years old, starting out by serving fish n' chips and then cooking meals in a hotel before joining the Anchor team in Scarborough, 1999.
 In 2004, she moved to Southampton, where she is now Chef Manager at Dawson Lodge care home.
-We caught up with Verity to chat about her daily routine as an Anchor chef, finding out everything she loves about working in the home.
+We caught up with Verity to chat about her daily routine as an Anchor chef, finding out everything she loves about working in the home and two of her favourite recipes.

 When I started cooking for Anchor, I was immediately struck by how rewarding it felt.